michaelpetersubc/documentation/README.md

-# documentation
+# Documentation for the vse at aws

-various bits of computer documentation
+The documentation given here only works for aws users at the vancouver school of economics.